Maintaining CGFM Certification

 Inactive CGFMs may request a reactivation by complying with current reactivation requirements, but may not use the “CGFM” after their name until after they receive a written confirmation from the AGA’s Office of Professional Certification that their reactivation submission has been approved.

 - Submitting a completed CPE report listing at least 40 CPE hours earned within the last 12 months with required back-up documentation (Note: The report will not be accepted without required back-up documentation.
 See guidelines document for more details.
 The report and the documentation must be submitted no later than 30 calendar days after the end of the 12-month period).

-- Paying the current year’s renewal fee and reactivation fee (see payment form).
+- Paying the applicable renewal fee and reactivation fee (see payment form).

 AGA's Professional Certification Board reserves the right to revise the reactivation policy without notice.

-A CGFM can remain in inactive status for up to five consecutive years.
+A CGFM can remain in inactive status for up to two consecutive years from the last renewal deadline (March 31) as an active CGFM.
 After that period, the CGFM is voided.
 A CGFM can only enter inactive status twice.
 The third time the CGFM is automatically voided.

-The CGFM designation will be voided if the holder is inactive for longer than five consecutive years or enters inactive status for a third time.
+The CGFM designation will be voided if the holder is inactive for longer than two consecutive years from the last renewal deadline (March 31) as an active CGFM, or enters inactive status for a third time.

 Individuals who have had their CGFM certification voided may not present themselves as CGFMs, either in writing or orally, and must remove any reference to their CGFM designation on a resume, bio or other statement of qualifications.
 They must also destroy or return their CGFM certificate to AGA.

 Individuals seeking reinstatement must reapply as new candidates.